aws-samples/sample-malaysia-secure-lz/cloudformation/readme.md

     - CloudFormation script: "lz-organization-setup.yaml"
     - StackName: "lz-organization-setup"
     - Parameters: Set the OrganizationRootId parameter to the AWS Organization Root OU.
-                  Set the KeyAdministratorArn parameter to the permitted IAM Admin Role
+                  Set the KeyAdministratorArn parameter to the permitted IAM Admin Role.
+                  Set the OrganizationId parameter to the AWS Organization ID.
     - NOTE: Do not change the stack-name to avoid conflict with following deployment steps.
 3. For the Control Tower Backup key, ensure to create a new replica key in us-east-1 and any other additional governed region.
 Go to KMS console, select the "control-tower-backup-key", go to "Regionality" and "Create new replica keys" for us-east-1.
 4. Enable AWS Organization Central Root Management.
 Go to IAM console, select "Account settings", and go to the section "Centralized root access for member accounts".